-RENASANT CORPORATION

-(Exact name of registrant as specified in its charter)

-Mississippi 64-0676974 (State or other jurisdiction of (I.R.S.
-Employer incorporation or organization) Identification No.) 209 Troy Street, Tupelo, Mississippi 38804-4827 (Address of principal executive offices) (Zip Code) Registrant's telephone number, including area code (662) 680-1001 Securities registered pursuant to Section 12(b) of the Act: Title of each class Name of each exchange on which registered

-Common Stock, \$5.00 par value

-Name of each exchange on which registered The NASDAQ Global Select Market

-Accelerated filer ☑

-Securities registered pursuant to Section 12(g) of the Act:

-Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
+RENASANT CORP ORATION (Exact name of registrant as spec cified in its charter) Mississippi 64-0676974 (State or other jurisdiction of (I.R.S.
+Employer incorporation or organization) Identification No.) 209 Troy Street, Tupelo, Mississippi 38804-4827 (Address of principal executive offices) (Zip Code) Registrant's telephone number, including area code (662) 680-1001 Securities registered pursuant to Section 12(b) of the Act: Title of each class Name of each exchange on which registered Common Stock, \$5.00 par value The NASDAQ Global Select Market Securities registered pursuant to Section 12(g) of the Act: None Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in F Rule 405 of the Securities Act.
+Yes □ No ☑ Indicate by check mark if the registrant is not required to file reports pursuant to Section n 13 or Section 15(d) of the Act.
+Yes □ No ☑ Indicate by check mark whether the registrant (1) has filed all reports required to be fithe preceding 12 months (or for such shorter period that the registrant was required to the past 90 days.
+Yes ☑ No □ Indicate by check mark whether the registrant has submitted electronically and posted submitted and posted pursuant to Rule 405 of Regulation S-T (§232.405 of this chap registrant was required to submit and post such files).
+Yes □ No □ Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regul registrant's knowledge, in definitive proxy or information statements incorporated by r K. $\hfill\Box$ Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filintions of "large accelerated filer," "accelerated filer" and "smaller reporting compa Large accelerated filer \Box Accelerated filer ☑ Non-accelerated filer \Box (Do not check if a smaller reporting company) Smaller reporting company $\ \square$ Indicate by check mark whether the registrant is a shell company (as defined in Rule 12 b-2 of the Exchange Act).
 Yes □ No ☑

-None

-Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act. $Yes \square No \square$

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.

-Yes ☑ No □

-Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).

-Yes 🗆 No 🗆

-Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K is not contained herein, and will not be contained, to the best of registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K. $\Box$

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
-See the definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer $\Box$

-Non-accelerated filer $\Box$ (Do not check if a smaller reporting company) Smaller reporting company $\Box$

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes $\Box$ No $\bowtie$ As of June 30, 2010, the aggregate market value of the registrant's common stock, \$5.00 par value, held by non-affiliates of the registrant, computed by reference to the last sale price as reported on The NASDAQ Global Select Market for such date, was \$287,946,239.
+As of June 30, 2010, the aggregate market value of the registrant's common stock, \$5.00 par value, held by non-affiliates of the registrant, computed by reference to the last sale price as reported on The NASDAQ Global Select Market for such date, was \$287,946,239.